jhawthorn/fzy.js/README.md

 NB: `score` and `positions` must be called with matching needle and haystack, doing otherwise is undefined.
 The caller needs to check that there is a match.
+See the full example below for a way to do this check.

 # Full Example